 For more information on RNLI lifeguards and patrols visit the RNLI website

-It’s great to see so many people out enjoying the fresh air again – and it’s as fresh as it gets on our beautiful bays and beaches.
-But as more people enjoy our cracking coastline we want to make extra sure that nothing spoils the fun.
+It’s great to see so many people out enjoying the fresh air and our cracking coastline – and it’s as fresh as it gets on our beautiful bays and beaches!
+We want to make extra sure that nothing spoils the fun.

 Before you next head to the beach or take a plunge into the sea check out this handy and potentially lifesaving guide put together by the RNLI and HM Coastguard.
 It will help you understand beach flags and signs, rip currents, tides and points out dangers such as using inflatables in the sea.